clevegomes/addressAPI/Readme.md

-3. Post an address to the Web service
+3.Post an address to the Web service

 Method: POST  URL: http://52.25.60.112/addressapi/v1/address/